ms609/TreeDist/README.md

 _Bioinformatics_, online ahead of print.

 - Smith, M.R. (forthcoming)
-The importance of methodology when analyzing landscapes of phylogenetic trees.
+The importance of methodology when analysing landscapes of phylogenetic trees.

 Please note that the 'TreeDist' project is released with a